Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 Run `npm run deploy` in folder `frontend/mqtt-mapping` to deploy the Front End (plugin) to your Cumulocity istration which will build a plugin.
 The Frontend is build as Plugin [here](https://cumulocity.com/guides/web/tutorials/#add-a-custom-widget-with-plugin).

-## Configuration, Definition and Deployment of MQTT mappings
+## Configuration MQTT connection to broker

-### Configuration MQTT Connection to broker
+The MQTT broker configuration is persisted in the tenant options of a Cumulocity IoT Tenant and can be configured by the following UI.

-The MQTT Broker configuration is persisted in the tenant options of a Cumulocity IoT Tenant and can be configured by the following UI.
+Further connection to the MQTT broker can be enabled or disabled.

 <br/>
 <p align="center" style="text-indent:70px;">